Foragers of the Foreshore

 Unruly Heritage – An Archaeology of the Anthropocene

 Unruly Heritage investigate how the haunting, ruined, and stranded material legacies of the Anthropocene challenge conceptions of heritage, and urge us to adopt more accommodating and complex understandings.
 This collective have joined forces with our Thames foragers of the foreshore, to complicate traditional delineations between past and present, and question how objects’ unruly afterlives allow for alternative memory practices and ecological ethics.

-Lara Maiklem has scoured the banks of the Thames for over fifteen years, in pursuit of the objects that the river unearths: from Neolithic flints to Roman hair pins, medieval buckles to Tudor buttons, Georgian clay pipes to Victorian toys.
-These objects tell her about London and its lost ways of life.
-She will be hosting Mudlarking: Lost and Found on the River Thames, with Lara Maiklem and friends.
+Lara Maiklem, the London Mudlark, has been scouring the banks of the Thames for over 15 years, in persuit of the objects the river unearths: from Neolithic flints to Roman hair pins, medieval buckles to Tudor buttons, Georgian clay pipes, the skulls of Napoleonic prisoners of war, and Victorian toys.
+These objects tell her about London and its lost way of life.
+She has been posting as London Mudlark on Facebook, Instagram and Twitter since 2012, and has recently written a book: Mudlarking, Lost and Found on the River Thames.
+Our Foragers of the Foreshore Exhibition includes a special display of the objects she has written about and she will be hosting an evening of mudlarking chat: Lost and Found on the River Thames with Lara Maiklem.

-View the most intricate and delicate drawings of finds imaginable, by the talented Johnny Mudlark, who spends many hours sketching on the banks of the River Thames in his journal.
+View the most intricate and delicate drawings of mudlark finds imaginable, by the talented Johnny Mudlark.

 Plus a host of wrap around talks at the Bargehouse including: